Surveillance of Antimicrobial Resistance in Namibia

 Subsequently, two of the visiting scientists stayed at the RKI until the end of March 2024 to analyse AMR data from the NIP.
 For the first two weeks, they were introduced to the statistical software R, followed by four weeks of practical data analysis.
 This included data validation, data cleaning and analysis of bacterial isolates and resistance profiles.

-The preliminary AMR results were presented at the national One Health “AMR Stakeholder Meeting” in Namibia from the 17th to the 19th of April 2024.
+The preliminary AMR results were presented at the national One Health “AMR Stakeholder Meeting” in Namibia from 17 to 19 April 2024.
 Around 110 experts from various fields took part.
 This included representatives from hospitals, universities, laboratories, and international organisations.
 The AMR data presented was received with great interest, especially among hospital representatives, as it provides an important basis for the management of patients with infectious diseases.

 AMR Stakeholder Meeting in Windhoek, Namibia.
 (Quelle: FLI)